-The internet has huge educational and social benefits for children and young people.
-It is used in schools and colleges as well as being an important tool for homework, and many children go online for entertainment or to socialise with friends.
+The internet and digital technology has huge educational and social benefits for children and young people.
+They are used in schools and colleges, as well as being an important tool for homework, and many children go online for entertainment, to play games or to socialise with friends.
 However, there are also potential risks to using the internet that you and your child should be aware of.

 - If your child is talking to someone online, make sure you know who they are.